Houston-Galveston Regional Plan: Status and Activities

 The I-Plan outlines numerous activities under each of these strategies.
 Read the I-Plan.

-For information regarding this project, please contact Todd Running at the H-GAC by phone at 713-993-4549 or by e-mail at email@example.com.
-Or e-mail the TCEQ’s TMDL Program at firstname.lastname@example.org, and mention the Houston-Galveston bacteria project in the subject line.
-Reach the TMDL Program by phone at 512-239-6682.
+For information regarding this project, please e-mail the TCEQ’s TMDL Program at firstname.lastname@example.org, and mention the Houston-Galveston bacteria project in the subject line.
+Or call us at 512-239-6682.